Carpal Tunnel Syndrome in Asheville, NC

 Is it carpal tunnel syndrome or something else?

 There are several health conditions that can present the same symptoms as carpal tunnel syndrome.
 These can include arthritis, RSI (repetitive strain injury), and thoracic outlet syndrome.
-During your consultation, Dr. Lehman or Dr. Crider will examine you and may recommend testing to properly diagnose the causes of your pain and discomfort.
+During your consultation, Dr. Lehman will examine you and may recommend testing to properly diagnose the causes of your pain and discomfort.

 Does typing a lot put you at a higher risk for developing carpal tunnel syndrome?